The Great Catsby

+Daum also published the comic.
+Netcomics, which holds the translation publication rights, published the comic in six volumes and on the internet in English.

 The comic starts by introducing Catsby, a university graduate who is depressed for not being able to find a job.
 His girlfriend, Persu, announces that she will marry another man — one that is significantly older and richer than Catsby.